audaciaconsulting/Audacia.Seed/README.md

 ### More complex seeding scenarios

-#### Bookings are for different facilities, some of which are in the same building group
+#### Bookings are for different facilities, some of which are in the same building
 ```csharp
 var building = _context.Seed<Building>();
 var seed = new BookingSeed()